whitstir/Chess/notes.md

 - Disadvantages of duplication: N copies to maintain, bugs are duplicated N times, makes programs longer, decreases maintainability
 - Solutions: factor common code into a seperate method or class, shared code might be placed in a common superclass

+## Chess Server Design (Phase 2)
+We're going to have a server application with a WebAPI, read Phase 3 specs for more details.
+- Single Resposibility Principle
+- Avoid Code Duplication
+- Encapsultion/Information Hiding (make class members private when possible)

+Look at Phase 3 Specs for helpful tips and stuff.

+Data Access Object --> Model

+### Data Access Object
+- Think of CRUD